Race Discrimination Claim

 If someone believes they have experienced race discrimination, they can:

-1. Raise the issue informally: Discuss the matter with the person or organization involved.
+Discuss the matter with the person or organisation involved.

 Race discrimination is not only unlawful but also undermines social cohesion and equality.
 Addressing it is essential to fostering a fair and inclusive society.